 History of Oriole Park at Camden Yards

 Located beyond right field of the stadium, is the B&O Warehouse.
-The B&O Warehouse was constructed by the Baltimore and Ohio Railroad (B&O) beginning in 1899, with later sections completed in 1905, adjacent to the B&O's Camden Station and freight yard at Camden and Eutaw streets.
+The B&O Warehouse was constructed by the Baltimore and Ohio Railroad (B&O) beginning in 1899, with later sections completed in 1905.
 The warehouse is the longest building on the East Coast at 1116 feet long, but it is only 51 feet wide.
 The former B&O warehouse was incorporated into Camden Yards when it opened in 1992.
 The warehouse now serves as converted to team offices, team spaces, and a private club for the Orioles.
 It is also used for private wedding receptions.